 How Does Electrical Muscle Stimulation Work?

-We use a small, clean needle to gently reach the deep muscle.
+Our therapists use a small, clean needle to gently reach the deep muscle.
 Once the needle is in, we send a mild electrical pulse into that muscle.
 It might make the muscle twitch a bit.
 It’s totally normal.
 That twitch is your muscle letting go of all that tension it’s been holding onto.

 The pulse also boosts blood flow in the area.
 More blood means more oxygen and nutrients.
-Basically, intramuscular stimulation Las Vegas helps the muscle heal itself.
+Basically, intramuscular stimulation in Las Vegas helps the muscle heal itself.
 Most patients say it feels a little weird at first, but not painful.
 And after a session or two, many start to feel a real difference.

 That’s why intramuscular stimulation is becoming so popular for people who want results without more pills or surgery.

-What Can Intramuscular Stimulation Treat?
+What Can Functional Intramuscular Stimulation Treat?

 We use intramuscular stimulation in Las Vegas to help with all kinds of muscle and nerve problems, including: